CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 <img align="center" src="images/LogicClassDiagram.png" >
 <div align="center">Figure 2: Logic Class Diagram Example</div><br><br>

+The four components `UI`, `Logic`, `Model` and `Storage` interact with one another to provide the functionality of the App.
-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `remove 1`.<br>
+For example, the _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `remove 1`.<br><br>

 <img align="center" src="images/SDforRemoveTask.png">
-<div align="center">Figure 3: Sequence Diagram for Remove Task</div><br>
+<div align="center">Figure 3: Sequence Diagram for Remove Task to show Component Interaction</div><br>

 >Note how the `Model` simply raises a `TaskManagerChangedEvent` when the Task Manager data are changed, instead of asking the `Storage` to save the updates to the hard disk.

 <br>
-The diagram below shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br><br>
+The diagram below shows how the `EventsCenter` reacts to the `TaskManagerChangedEvent`, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br><br>
 <img align="center" src="images/SDforRemoveTaskEventHandling.png">
 <div align="center">Figure 4: Sequence Diagram for Handling of Events</div><br>